10 cheap and free things to do this Easter

 8) Travel for less

-If you’re hoping to get out and about over Easter, you can save by using the train.
+If you’re keen to get out and about over Easter, you can save by using the train.

-Children under the age of five travel on trains for free.
-And if you're travelling in and around London, your train ticket can open up a host of two-for-one offers via the Days Out Guide website.
+Children under the age of five travel on trains for free and those aged five to 15 get a 50% discount.
+And if you're travelling in and around London, your train ticket can open up a host of two-for-one offers at attractions via the Days Out Guide website.

 9) Go for a walk